-More information is available at policyalternatives.ca/livingwage2014.
-The Excel spreadsheet contains the formula for calculating the amount based on family income in Cell B17, so you will not need to modify this cell.
-At the living wage income the family pays the maximum of \$138.50/month.
+More information is available at policyalternatives.ca/livingwage2015.
+The Excel spreadsheet contains the formula for calculating the amount based on family income in Cell B17 of the first two tabs, so you will not need to modify this cell.
+At the living wage income in Metro Vancouver, the family pays the maximum of \$144/month.